h5py/h5py/docs/source/guide/quick.rst

 You don't need to know anything about the HDF5 library to use h5py, apart from the basic metaphors of files, groups and datasets.
-The library handles all data conversion transparently, and datasets support advanced features like efficient multidimensional indexing and nested compound datatypes.
+The library handles all data conversion transparently, and translates operations like slicing into the appropriate efficient HDF5 routines.

 One additional benefit of h5py is that the files it reads and writes are "plain-vanilla" HDF5 files.
 No Python-specific metadata or features are used.